 The Cure are an English rock band hailing from Crawley.
 Formed in 1976, The Cure is the brainchild of Robert Smith, who remains the only constant member of the band.
 The current lineup consists of Smith, alongside longtime members bassist Simon Gallup, keyboard player Roger O'Donnell, and drummer Jason Cooper, who are joined by new guitarist Reeves Gabrels.

 Their debut album ‘Three Imaginary Boys’ hit shelves way back in 1979, but it was albums like ‘Pornography’, ‘Kiss Me Kiss Me Kiss Me’, ‘Disintegration’, and 1992’s UK number one album ‘Wish’ that really cemented their place in music history.

 During their career, the Cure have toured across the world!
 UK, North America, Australia/New Zealand, and Europe, they've played across the globe with their massive hits such as Friday I'm In Love, Boys Don't Cry, Lovesong, Lullaby, Close To Me, and Just Like Heaven, to name a few.

 In 2018, The Cure celebrated their 40th anniversary by headlining British Summer Time at Hyde Park.

-The Cure have confirmed a summer show at Dublin's Malahide Castle, as well as couple of dates across Europe.
+The Cure have confirmed summer shows at Dublin's Malahide Castle and Glasgow's Summer Sessions at Bellahouston Park, as well as couple of dates across Europe.
 Catch them live by checking out the tour dates and concert ticket information below on Stereoboard.

 Madrid Barclaycard Palacio de Deportes on November 20 2016